-We paid participants $20/hour for all time spent in the laboratory (i.e., during screening, intake, and follow-up visits).
-In addition, we paid participants a $99 bonus if they completed the study for the full 3-month duration.
-We also paid participants$66/month to offset costs associated with their cellular plan and provided them with a smartphone for the study duration if they did not own one.
+We paid participants US $20 per hour for all time spent in the laboratory (ie, during screening, intake, and follow-up visits).
+In addition, we paid participants a US $99 bonus if they completed the study for the full 3-month duration.
+We also paid participants US $66 per month to offset the costs associated with their cellular plan, and provided them with a smartphone for the study duration if they did not own one.
 Similarly, we provided them with bus transportation to and from the laboratory if needed.

-For each sensing method, we paid participants bonuses (ranging from $10-$25) if they had 10% or less missing data for that method each month.
-Specifically, if participants met these individual missing data thresholds, we paid them $25/month for EMA, $25/month for audio check-ins, $15/month for sleep quality data, $15/month for cellular communications logs and text message content, and $10/month for geolocation.
-More detail about these raw data streams is provided below in the Personal Sensing section.
+For each sensing method, we paid participants bonuses (ranging from US $10 to US $25) if they had ≤10% missing data for that method each month.
+Specifically, if participants met these individual missing data thresholds, we paid them US $25 per month for EMA, US $25 per month for audio check-ins, US $15 per month for sleep quality data, US $15 per month for cellular communications logs and SMS text message content, and US $10 per month for geolocation.
+More details about these raw data streams are provided in the Personal Sensing section.

 Procedure

 Participants completed 5 study visits over the course of approximately 3 months.
-Participants first attended a screening visit where we determined eligibility, obtained informed consent, and collected self-report measures of individual differences (e.g., demographics, alcohol use history).
+Participants first attended a screening visit where we determined eligibility, obtained informed consent, and collected self-report measures of individual differences (eg, demographics and alcohol use history).
 We scheduled eligible and consented participants to enroll in the study approximately 1 week later.
 During this enrollment visit, we collected additional self-report and interview measures.
 Participants completed 3 additional follow-up visits that occurred about every 30 days.
-We collected self-report and interview measures and downloaded cellular communications logs (text message and phone call) at these visits.
-Finally, we collected various raw data streams (e.g., geolocation, cellular communication logs, EMA) using personal sensing to monitor participants throughout the 3-month study period.
-We informed participants that we were collecting these data to develop an algorithm that could be used in the future to monitor for relapse risk.
-We did not provide them with any further information about how each sensed data stream might be used in this algorithm.
+We collected self-report and interview measures and downloaded cellular communications logs (ie, SMS text messages and phone calls) during these visits.
+Finally, we collected various raw data streams (eg, geolocation, and EMA) using personal sensing to monitor the participants throughout the 3-month study period.
+We informed the participants that we were collecting these data to develop an algorithm that could be used in the future to monitor for relapse risk.
+We did not provide them any further information about how each sensed data stream might be used in this algorithm.
 They were also not provided with any feedback or clinical interventions based on the sensing data that were collected from them.
 Furthermore, there were no consequences for continued study participation if participants lapsed back to alcohol use during the study.
-However, for human subjects reasons, we did offer brief motivational interviewing interventions to participants if they reported any alcohol use to study staff.
-Participants were not required to participate in these interventions but we offered it to them as support to maintain their recovery if desired.
-Additional information about all of these procedures (e.g., recruitment flyer, consent form, all surveys) can be found at the study’s OSF page [60].
+However, for human subjects reasons, we did offer brief motivational interviewing interventions to participants if they reported any alcohol use to the study staff.
+Participants were not required to participate in these interventions, but we offered it to them as support to maintain their recovery, if desired.
+Additional information about all these procedures (eg, recruitment flyer, consent form, and all surveys) can be found on the study’s Open Science Framework page [60].

 Personal Sensing

 Personal sensing methods can be coarsely classified as active or passive.
-Active personal sensing requires active effort from the participant to provide the raw data streams whereas passive personal sensing data are collected automatically (either asynchronously or continuously) with little to no effort required by the participant.
-Our study obtained several active signals that varied somewhat in the amount of effort required by the participant.
+Active personal sensing requires active effort from the participant to provide the raw data streams, whereas passive personal sensing data are collected automatically (either asynchronously or continuously) with little to no effort required by the participant.
+Our study obtained several active signals that varied somewhat in the amount of effort required by the participants.
 Specifically, we used active methods to collect EMA, daily audio check-ins, sleep quality, and selected physiology.
-We used primarily passive methods to collect geolocation, cellular communications logs, and text message content.
-More information about data collection and related procedures for each raw data stream is provided below.
+We primarily used passive methods to collect geolocation, cellular communications logs, and SMS text message content.
+More information about data collection and related procedures for each raw data stream is provided in the following sections.